microsoft/MixedRealityToolkit-Unity/Documentation/Contributing/UnitTests.md

     public class ExampleTest : IPrebuildSetup
     {

-        // this method is called once before we enter play mode and execute any of the tests
+        // This method is called once before we enter play mode and execute any of the tests
         // do any kind of setup here that can't be done in playmode public void Setup()
         {
             // eg installing unity packages is only possible in edit mode
-            // so if a test requires TextMeshPro we will need to check for the package before entering play mode PlayModeTestUtilities.EnsureTextMeshProEssentials();
+            // so if a test requires TextMeshPro we will need to check for the package before entering play mode PlayModeTestUtilities.InstallTextMeshProEssentials();
         }

-        // do common setup for each of your tests here - this will be called for each individual test after entering playmode [Setup]
+        // Do common setup for each of your tests here - this will be called for each individual test after entering playmode [Setup]
         public void Init()
         {